 So the group stage is now over, after each country has played 3 games and tried its best to advance to the knock out stage and continue its hopes of World Cup Domination.
 Germany has made it through to the next round, thanks for a win tonight against Ghana (who the US now has to play on Saturday) and the celebration in the city is, literally, insane.
 In the best possible way.

 This <--- is what the plaza looked like after Germany scored its goal.
 The arm in the picture is a man in a German flag waving a 2nd german flag and started some chants :) Fantastic.
 Everyone jumped up and was cheering like crazy, blowing their noise makers, high fiving, and screaming at the top of their lungs.
 Good things goals don't happen too often ha ha On my way to the Bus station to catch the bus back to my dorm, I cross a road the runs right along the area where the buses pick up and runs through the center of the city.
 This road was backed up beyond belief and police were standing everywhere, ready to break apart a riot or something.
-There were people all over in the roads, probably drunk, celebrating that Germany has won and moved on.
-These boys were making a canopy of German flag that cars had to drive under/through, it was hilarious.
-Most cars were pretty cool about it too, and the police officer who was standing about ten feet away.
+There were people

 As I was standing at the bus station, I had about ten to fifteen minutes to wait for the next bus, I was watching all the literally hundreds of people walking by to their trains or buses or next bar and not a single one wasn't wearing either black, red, gold, a german flag, a german colors flower necklace, or had a german flag painted on their faces (or other body parts).
 It's incredible how patriotic the Germans are when they're allowed to be.
 The World Cup gives them the chance to be proud of their country and to showcase that pride.
 Back to the bus station though: this road that runs right by the station was FULL of people, not kidding at all the street was literally almost invisible and the cars looked out of place.
 The people were standing and cheering as the cars drove by, innocently enough.
 When a car happened to be enthused though, the crowd became ridiculous.
-They would shake the car, cheer even louder, chant German soccer songs in the street, the car would honk its horn, people would be hanging out of the windows or sun roofs and screaming.
-Insane.
+They would shake the car, cheer even louder, chant German soccer songs in the street, the car would honk its horn, people would be hanging out of t

 This is the amount of people lining the street.
 You can sort of see them shaking a car behind the bench also.
 Poor people in the car ha ha